ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : to Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete : to Delete the file betty 9-firstdirdeletion : to delete the /tmp/my_first_directory directory
+10-back : to go back to the previous directory